qeesung/gitaly/doc/backpressure.md

 an error to the client.

-`max_queue_size` is the maximum size the concurrency queue can grow for a given repository/rpc.
+`max_queue_size` is the maximum size the concurrency queue can grow for a given RPC for a repository.
 If a concurrency queue is at its maximum, subsequent requests will return with an error.

 ### Rate Limiting